ausd-io/ausd/modules/ecash-agora/README.md

 ## How can it be used?

-eCash Agora allows users to lock their SLP/ALP tokens in a special UTXO, which behaves similar to to a "virtual vending machine", where other's can "insert" XEC and get tokens out.
+ausCash Agora allows users to lock their SLP/ALP tokens in a special UTXO, which behaves similar to to a "virtual vending machine", where other's can "insert" XEC and get tokens out.

 For example, Alice can lock 1000 GRUMPY into an output with a Agora P2SH Script, and in the rules of the Script it requires others to send 20000 XEC to an output with an address controlled by Alice.